imbush/polynomial_regression/README.md

 A series of functions for polynomial regression.
 This project is still in progress.

 ## Least Squares
 Least squares regression produces the line of best fit which minimizes the square of the vertical offsets of each datapoint (their variance).
-The least squares equation is as follows:
+The least squares equation is as follows:<br/>
 ![least squares equation](/readme_images/least_squares.png)

 The equations for variance and covariance can be substituted into this equation to produce: